Back To Homepage

 Unidentified Phot - Truckin' Dance (may be Cora LaRedd

-Many lay claim that comedian Dewey "Pigmeat" Markhem of the Apollo Theatre, N.Y. invented Truckin'.
+Truckin' Title Many lay claim that comedian Dewey "Pigmeat" Markhem of the Apollo Theatre, N.Y. invented Truckin'.
 (Markhem might have been the first to name what he was doing as Truckin' but he did not invent the dance, maybe, only a style/Idea version of it.)
 Ed Sullivan gave credit to Cora LaRedd of the Cotton Club.

-Walter Winchell thought that the dance had its conception some five or six years ago (his time), at the old Connie's Inn, Bojangles gave a description about a man at a dock walking, and some said that Willie Bryant came up with it.
+Walter Winchell thought that the dance had its conception some five or six years ago (his time), at the old Connie's Inn.
+Bojangles gave a description about a man at a dock walking, and some said that Willie Bryant came up with it.
 Allan McMillan, who was a Chicago Defender's nightclub correspondent, said the original idea was introduced by comedian Chunk Robinson who later performed in a revue at Small's paradise.
 According to McMillan ...
 "Chunk introduced it in a Columbia Burlesque chain of theatres as far back as 1928.
 There wasn't any particular name for the dance but Chunk continued to do it because it made the people laugh."

 Prior to the 1930's version, It also resembled the old "Buzz" step that was recorded back in the old minstrel days of 1915.
 It was as Sullivan stated Cora La Redd who most probably made it popular with the dancing public around 1927, but she did not invent it.
-Some historians have traced the "Truckin' Dance" way back to the old Minstrel Shows of the 1830's in Louisville, Kentucky with the dancing of Dan Thomas Rice (Jump or Daddy Jim

-Crow).
+Some historians have traced the "Truckin' Dance" way back to the old Minstrel Shows of the 1830's in Louisville, Kentucky with the dancing of Dan Thomas Rice (Jump or Daddy Jim Crow).
 Rice did a few steps that are known as 'Truckin' today.
 Rice introduced his Jim Crow dance at Ludlo and Smiths Theatre in Louisville Kentucky.

-Truckin is considered a Harlem Dance originating around 1927 however.
-It signifies the Strutting Walk done when one is happy or joyful.
-It became very popular with the Lindy Hop dancers and finally arrived in London around 1935.
 Truckin' is mainly a shuffle rhythm (slightly pigeon-toed) that is really not a dance but a variation.
 Truckin' is mainly used in Lindy hop today after separating from your partner to return later back together again.
 Truckin' can be done as a couple or solo.

 The main feature of Truckin' is the shoulders which rise and fall as the dancers move towards each other while the fore finger points up and wiggles back and forth like a windshield wiper.

-In 1935 The Cotton Club Revue featured the shows:
+In 1935 The Cotton Club Revue featured the shows: "Jitterbug Jamboree" which featured:

-2) Floogie Walk and
+1) the Floogie Walk and

 Dancer Buzzin' Burton used to finish his act with his shoulders hunched and would raise his hand and wiggle his index finger towards the sky as he exited years before "Truckin" became en vogue.